TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: no
         default: local

+    filesystems:

+        This property can be used to mount additional filesystems into an OS VM.
+        It is primarily intended for SDC special VMs.
+The value is an array of objects.
+Those objects can have the following properties: source, target, raw (optional), type and options.
+These are described below:

+    filesystem.type:

+        For OS VMs this specifies the type of the filesystem being mounted in.
+        Example: lofs

+        type: string (fs type)
+        vmtype: OS
+        listable: no
+        create: yes
+        update: no

+    filesystem.source:

+        For OS VMs this specifies the directory in the global zone of the filesystem being mounted in.
+Example: /pool/somedirectory

+        type: string (path)
+        vmtype: OS
+        listable: no
+        create: yes
+        update: no

+    filesystem.target:

+        For OS VMs this specifies the directory inside the Zone where this filesystem should be mounted.
+Example: /somedirectory

+        type: string (path)
+        vmtype: OS
+        listable: no
+        create: yes
+        update: no

+    filesystem.raw:

+        For OS VMs this specifies the additional raw device that should be associated with the source filesystem.
+Example: /dev/rdsk/somedisk

+        type: string (device)
+        vmtype: OS
+        listable: no
+        create: yes
+        update: no

+    filesystem.options:

+        For OS VMs this specifies the array of mount options for this filesystem when it is mounted into the zone.
+Examples of options include: "ro" and "nodevices".

+        type: array of strings (each string is an option)
+        vmtype: OS
+        listable: no
+        create: yes
+        update: no

     hostname:

         For KVM VMs, this value will be handed out via DHCP as the hostname for